Reclamation of Fleming Ranch, AB (Photo by NCC)

 Reclaiming the land

 NCC was committed to conserving this ecologically significant parcel of land, but there was a fair bit of work that had to be completed.
 Invasive species had taken over the property, and the fence near the forested area was due for an upgrade.
-The 12-acre (five-hectare) gravel pit needed immediate restoration.
+The five-hectare (12-acre) gravel pit needed immediate restoration.
 NCC saw the potential in this land and decided to restore the Fleming Ranch to its natural beauty.

 In 2011, plans were made to reclaim the land and bring back native vegetation.
 Native vegetation is more adapted to local climate, and provides better nutrition for wildlife.
 NCC invited volunteers from the community to help out with the reclamation project.